KanekarSnehal/Socially/README.md

   - User can see posts of people he/she follows
 - Follow Menu Bar
   - Sugeestions of users to follow
-- Explore Page
-  - User can see posts of other people
 - Bookmark Page
   - User can view his bookmark posts
 - User Profile Page